Mosamorphing/WTF-React/10_More Hooks/readme.md

 );
 ```

-What we did in the above example was to create a resuable function "handleScrollToTop", which takes an argument div, then we are using on our page when the component mounts.
-Meaning that, whenever showModal changes, we want the content of the modal to be scrolled to the top, rather than our previous state -- imagine the user scrolled down and then closed the modal, it's a good user experience if they open the modal and it starts from the top again.
+What we did in the above example was to create a reusable function, `handleScrollToTop`, which takes a `div` as an argument.
+We then use this function on our page when the component mounts.
+Specifically, whenever `showModal` changes, we want the content of the modal to scroll to the top.
+This improves user experience by ensuring that the modal starts from the top every time it's opened, rather than retaining the previous scroll position—imagine if the user scrolled down and then closed the modal; reopening it would start at the top, which is usually more intuitive.

 # 2. useMemo

-useMemo is a React hook that memoizes the result of a calculation.
-This means it remembers the result of a function and only re-calculates it when the dependencies change.
-This is useful for optimizing performance when you have expensive calculations that don't need to be re-done on every render.
+`useMemo` is a React hook that memoizes the result of a calculation.
+This means it remembers the result of a function and only recalculates it when the dependencies change.
+This is useful for optimizing performance when dealing with expensive calculations that don't need to be re-computed on every render.

-Here's a simple useMemo syntax;
+Here's a simple syntax for `useMemo`:

 ```javascript
 import { useMemo, useState } from "react";